Kashifwahaj/Kashifwahaj/README.md

 - 👋 Hi, I’m @Kashifwahaj
 - 👀 I’m a Full Stack Web and Mobile Developer
-- 🌱 I’m currently learning Automation Testing and DevOps
+- 🌱 I’m currently learning deep engineering
-- 💞️ I’m looking to collaborate on React Projects
+- 💞️ I’m looking to collaborate on Javascript Projects
 - 📫 How to reach me @kashifwahaj everywhere.

 <!---